datahub-v2/frontend/blog/2018-09-05-automatically-updated-core-datasets-on-datahub.md

 * [Population growth estimates and projections](/core/population-growth-estimates-and-projections) :clock1: updated annually

-There will be more automated datasets on :datahub: so join our [community chat on gitter](https://gitter.im/datahubio/chat) and our Newsletter (insert link) to receive the latest news!
+There will be more automated datasets on :datahub: so join our [community chat on :discord: Discord](https://discord.gg/KrRzMKU) and our Newsletter (insert link) to receive the latest news!